Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: Preliminaries

 \begin{claim} Let $7 < p < 100$ be a prime.
 Every $P \in X_{ns}^+(p)(\Q)$ such that $j(P) \in \Z$ is a CM point. \end{claim}

 Unfortunately, there is a mistake in the article where they prove this statement, so this may not necessarily be true.
-However, there is evidence that the claim actually holds, so we will sometimes also give conditional versions of our results assuming it. \begin{remark} We give a quick explanation about the mistake in the proof of Claim \ref{claim:bilu}.
+Actually, there is evidence that the claim actually holds.
+If we assume it, some of our estimates in Section \ref{sec:effiso} and Section \ref{sec:adelicbound} can be slightly improved, however, we will avoid this assumption to lighten the proofs and give a unique unconditional result. \begin{remark} We give a quick explanation about the mistake in the proof of Claim \ref{claim:bilu}.
 In \cite[Section 9]{bilu21}, the authors define $\delta=\frac{\delta_2}{\delta_1}$ and $\lambda=\frac{\delta_2\theta_1 - \delta_1\theta_2}{\delta_1}$, and they assume that there exists an integer $r$ such that the number $r\delta$ is close to an integer, while $r\lambda$ is not.
 However, one can show that when $\frac{p-1}{2}$ is odd $\lambda$ belongs to $\Z[\delta]$, and so $r\lambda$ will be close to an integer too.
 In particular, one can assume (possibly changing their definition of $\eta_0$) that $\theta_1 = \ldots = \theta_{d-1} = 0$, and so $\lambda = 0$. \end{remark}

-We will gather most of the results we need about integral points on $X_{ns}^+(N)$ in the following lemma.
+We will gather most of the results we need about integral points on non-split Cartan modular curves in the following lemma.

-\begin{lemma} Consider the modular curves $X_{ns}^+(7)$, $X_{ns}^+(9)$ and $X_{ns}^+(15)$. \begin{enumerate} \item If $P \in X_{ns}^+(7)(\Q)$ is such that $j(P) \in \Z$, then either $P$ is a CM point or
+\begin{lemma} Consider the modular curves $X_{ns}^+(7)$, $X_{ns}^+(9)$, $X_{ns}^+(11)$, and $X_{ns}^+(3) \times_{X(1)} X_{ns}^+(5)$. \begin{enumerate} \item If $P \in X_{ns}^+(7)(\Q)$ is such that $j(P) \in \Z$, then either $P$ is a CM point or